 Sthirikarana manghanam thwak prasadha karm param

-Massaging helps to remove kapha (mucus).
-It also remove excess fat and strengthen various organs and brighten the skin.
+Massaging helps to remove Kapha (mucus).
+It also removes excess fat and strengthens various organs and brightens the skin.

 Snanam dheepana mayooshyam vrushya moorjha bhalapradam